USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 8:45 | Overview of Amplicon sequencing | TBD
 9:30 |Break
 9:45 | Group tutorial 1: Amplicon sequencing
-12:00 | Lunch Break and talk on the Scinet/GBRU resources and Signup for Scinet/GBRU 1:1 meetings
+12:00 | Lunch Break and talk on the Scinet/GBRU resources and Signup for Scinet/GBRU 1:1 meetings.
+Attendee is responsible for lunch.
 1:00 | Amplicon sequencing tutorial continues
 2:00 | 5 minute data/possible project talks
 2:45 | Break